-If you’re in the market for a collar and leash for your puppy or dog, you may find walking into a pet store or scrolling through a dog-supply website a bit overwhelming.
+If you’re in the market for a dog collar and leash, you may find walking into a pet store or scrolling through a dog-supply website a bit overwhelming.
 Options abound!

 Recommended Types of Collars for Pet Dogs

-- Front-clip harness: This harness design clips over the dog’s chest area, which helps prevent minor pulling and allows the owner to steer the dog.
-It’s recommended for pets who need a little work on their loose-leash walking, but who don’t demonstrate aggression issues or other behavior problems while on the leash.
+This harness design clips over the dog’s chest area, which helps prevent minor pulling and allows the owner to steer the dog.
+It’s recommended for pets who need a little work on their loose-leash walking, but who don’t demonstrate other behavior problems while on the leash.